Miller Outdoor Theatre

 Miller Outdoor Theatre is an outdoor theater for the performing arts in Houston, Texas.
 It is located on approximately 7.5 acre of land in Hermann Park, at 6000 Hermann Park Drive, Houston, Texas 77030.
-The theater offers a wide range of professional entertainment, including classical music, jazz, ballet, Shakespeare, musical theater, and classic films, with free performances running from March through November, where the general public can relax in a covered seating area or enjoy a pre-performance picnic on an amphitheatre-style hillside.
+It was first known in 1922 as Miller Memorial Theatre, for its benefactor Jesse Wright Miller, a mining engineer and cotton broker.
+The theater offers classical music, jazz, ballet, Shakespeare, musical theater, and classic films, with free performances running from March through November.

 The theatre building

 Seating is provided for 1,705 patrons, with 20 wheel-chair spaces, plus an 80000 sqft sloping lawn that accommodates about 4,500 more.
 The theater building itself consists of a 64' x 41' stage; 54 line sets for hanging lights, curtains, and scenery; an orchestra pit which can be raised and lowered; dressing rooms; offices; a full complement of theatrical equipment; and a 110-ton air conditioning system for cooling the performance area.
 In its 2010 season, the Miller Outdoor Theatre provided entertainment for more than 430,000 people at 141 performances and events.